sharpliner/sharpliner/eng/DocsGenerator/README.template.md

 [!code-csharp[](tests/Sharpliner.Tests/AzureDevOps/Docs/ReadmeTests.cs#useful-macros-csharp)]

 ### Re-usable pipeline blocks

-Sharpliner lets you re-use code more easily than YAML templates do.
+Sharpliner lets you reuse code more easily than YAML templates do.
-Apart from obvious C# code re-use, you can also define sets of C# building blocks and re-use them in your pipelines:
+Apart from obvious C# code reuse, you can also define sets of C# building blocks and reuse them in your pipelines:

 [!code-csharp[](tests/Sharpliner.Tests/AzureDevOps/Docs/ReadmeTests.cs#pipeline-library)]